KimSungYoon-KOK/Upright_K-Lab-Project/README.md

 # K-Lab Project
 ✔️ This project was carried out with Dutch students for a year 👫
-✔️ We developed iot device and android application :hammer: 📱
+✔️ We developed device and android application :hammer: 📱

 ## Introduction
 1. :walking: You can see the current state and your posture.